Homas/ioc2rpz/README.md

 {srv,{"ns1.example.com","support.email.example.com",["dnsmkey_1","dnsmkey_2","dnsmkey_3"]}}.
 ```
 ### **key** record
 Keys are used for authentication and authorization.
-It is recomended to use different keys for ioc2rpz management and zones transfers.
+It is recommended to use different keys for ioc2rpz management and zones transfers.
 **key** record contain:
 - TSIG key name;
-- algorythm. md5, sha256 and sha512 are supported';
+- algorithm. md5, sha256 and sha512 are supported';
 - the key.
 Sample **key** record:
 ```
 {key,{"key_name_1","md5","Hbxw9kzCdDp5XgWSWT/5OfRc1+jDIaSvFjpbv/V3IT2ah6xUfLGFcoA7cCLaPh40ni9nvmzlAArj856v3xEnBw=="}}.
 ```
 dnssec-keygen utility can be used to generate TSIG keys.
-E.g. the command below will generate a TSIG key 512 bits lenght with "tsig-key" name using MD5 algorithm, and save the key in the files with extensions "key" and "private".
+E.g. the command below will generate a TSIG key 512 bits length with "tsig-key" name using MD5 algorithm, and save the key in the files with extensions "key" and "private".
 A TSIG the key will be the same in the both files.
 ```
 dnssec-keygen -a HMAC-MD5 -b512 -n USER tsig-key
 ```